oracle-livelabs/apex/employee-onboarding/6-create-workflow-pages/create-workflow-pages.md

 ## Summary

-You have successfully created a comprehensive Oracle APEX application for managing doctor appointments with workflows, task lists, and feedback features.
+You have successfully created a comprehensive Oracle APEX application for Onboarding new employees with workflows and task lists,

-## What's Next

-In the next lab, you will understand the behavior of the **Doctor Appointments Made Easy!** application through hands-on activities.
-You will also perform various tasks to understand the workflow and automation implemented in the application.

 ## Acknowledgements